 In this housekeeping scenario, you can include a few small pictures in a single graphic showing someone who’s cleaning (vacuuming, mopping, etc.) – pushing a shopping cart – helping children (perhaps an adult and child at a bus stop, etc.) To really bring the message together, your infographic would also include a picture of a clock, or perhaps someone looking at their watch to signify the “time-saving” aspect of your service!

 Infographics can really help take your business to the next level.
 Best of all, this isn’t a passing trend that will fade out in the coming years.
-You can learn some basic graphic design skills and create some of your own right away.
+You can learn some basic graphic design skills and create some of your own right away with an infographic maker.

 Just try it, if you haven’t already.
 “Run something up the flagpole and see if anyone salutes it”, as they used to say in the good old days.